Colin-J-Emmanuel/multi-agent-pr-reviewer/README.md

 - **Cost accounting in our own database, cross-checked against a second source.** LangSmith already reports cost, but its traces expire after 14 days and can't be joined against findings.
 Recording usage in Postgres makes spend history durable and queryable — and comparing the two exposed a real 50% error in the price constants that no amount of self-inspection would have caught.
 - **Classify failures before retrying, and default to "permanent."** Retrying a `404` or a `TypeError` cannot succeed; it only burns money.
 Unrecognized exceptions are treated as permanent precisely because our own bugs fail identically every time — the conservative default means a mistake costs one lost review rather than an unbounded loop.
 Retry is capped and backed off on top of that.
 - **Check the budget before the work, not after.** A ceiling evaluated after the LLM calls is an accounting note, not a control.
 Checking before `mark_in_progress` means an over-budget delivery costs one cheap SQL query and nothing else.
+- **Only the deterministic core is unit-tested — deliberately.** `tier_findings`, `classify_failure`, and the diff-budget helpers are pure functions with no network, database, or model calls, so the suite needs no secrets and runs in about a second.
+That falls out of keeping decisions in Python and letting the LLM only narrate: the parts that *decide* are testable, and the parts that call Claude don't need to be.
+Testability pressure also improved the structure — `tier_findings()` was extracted out of the aggregator node precisely so the tiering logic could be tested without an LLM call.
+- **Tests assert policy, not implementation.** Each test is named and documented for the decision it protects (`test_our_own_bugs_are_permanent`, `test_demoted_findings_are_kept_not_discarded`, `test_exactly_at_noise_floor_is_kept`) rather than restating the code.
+A test that mirrors the implementation fails whenever the code changes and catches nothing; these fail only when a *policy* changes, and the docstring tells the next reader what they are about to break.
 - **Separate, single-purpose processes.** Receiver and worker are distinct so they can fail, scale, and be reasoned about independently.
 - **Pinned dependencies + Dependabot.** `requirements.txt` pins exact versions for reproducible builds; Dependabot opens grouped bump PRs so pins don't rot.